 The reality is not everyone has the luxury of trading stocks.
 Those who want to learn how to trade penny stocks often think they need a lot of capital to generate high returns.
 However, that’s not the case.
 Not everyone starts with a large trading account, or an account with over $25K.
-Trading with a large account is a lot different than a small one.
+Trading with a large account is a lot different than small trading.
 When you’re first starting out to trade, chances are you’ll be starting with a small account.
-Now, you shouldn’t be afraid to trade penny stocks because you have a small account.
+You shouldn’t be afraid to trade penny stocks because you have a small account.
 You need to continue to learn how to trade penny stocks and approach it with grit.
 That said, let’s take a look at how to trade penny stocks with a small account.

-How To Trade Penny Stocks With A Small Account
+How to Trade Penny Stocks With a Small Account

 There are a few tips and tricks to trade penny stocks with a small account.
 The first thing you need to understand when learning how to trade stocks with a small account is proper risk management.
 Before you even get started scanning and filtering for penny stocks to trade, you need to understand how and when to take profits, as well as cut your losses.

 On the other hand, some traders will like certain setups and be more aggressive, risking more on those trades.
 Again, when you’re learning how to trade penny stocks, this is all up to you and your personality.
-One tip: when you’re first starting out, risk a small amount per trade because you may not know what your best trading setups are just yet.
+One tip: When you’re first starting out, risk a small amount per trade because you may not know what your best trading setups are just yet.